-Reference Date: 06-July-2015
+Reference Date: 03-May-2017

 FOOD SECURITY SNAPSHOT

-Average import requirement levels forecast in 2015
+Average import requirement levels forecast in 2017

-Agriculture contributes only about 8 percent to GDP, reflecting the predominance of the petroleum industry and the country imports the bulk of its cereal requirement through commercial channels, with cereal imports accounting for about 80 percent of the total consumption requirement.
+Agriculture contributes only about 8 percent to the GDP, reflecting the predominance of the petroleum industry and the country imports the bulk of its cereal requirement through commercial channels, with cereal imports accounting for about 90 percent of the total consumption requirement.

 In the 2017 marketing year (January/December), cereal import requirements, mainly wheat and rice, are forecast at around 170 000 tonnes, similar to the previous year.